cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Supported OpenStack Versions
 ----------------------------
-Cask Coopr has been extensively tested on Havana, but it also supports Grizzly out of the box.
+Coopr has been extensively tested on Havana, but it also supports Grizzly out of the box.

 .. note:: Click here for more information on how :doc:`Openstack should be configured <openstack-config>` currently to support provisioning with Coopr.
-Several limitations that exist will be eliminated in future releases of Cask Coopr.
+Several limitations that exist will be eliminated in future releases of Coopr.

 Supported Internet Protocols
 ----------------------------
-Cask Coopr requires IPv4.
+Coopr requires IPv4.
 IPv6 is currently not supported.

 Supported Browsers
 ------------------